A Level Results DaySee All Uni Advice Articles

-Do I need to take an exam for my A Level?
+Do I need to take an exam for my A-Level?

-Although not all individuals enjoy taking and preparing for exams, the majority of A Level qualifications require students to sit at least one exam during the summer term (learn more – exam revision tips).
+Although not all individuals enjoy taking and preparing for exams, the majority of A-Level qualifications require students to sit at least one exam during the summer term (learn more – exam revision tips).
 This exam showcases what information that person can either remember or how well they can utilise the skills they have learned from that subject.
-A number of exams a student has to take is dependent on the subject, with some requiring one or more, and others asking the students to submit a portfolio of coursework alongside it.
+A number of exams a student has to take are dependent on the subject, with some requiring one or more, and others asking the students to submit a portfolio of coursework alongside it.

 New A Level subjects for students to take in 2016-2017

-Students who are starting their A Level courses this autumn, and will take their A Level exams in Summer 2017 or 2018 are able to study new subjects in the following areas:
+Students who are starting their A Level courses this autumn, and will take their A-Level exams in Summer 2017 or 2018 are able to study new subjects in the following areas: